 - Tbilisi central mosque

-But the Holy Trinity Cathedral is a beautiful building, set in gorgeous grounds, with a priceless view of the city that you don’t normally see.
-Most photos, postcards, and Instagrams are from the other side of the river.
+The Holy Trinity Cathedral, the main Georgian Orthodox church in Georgia’s capital, is a beautiful building set in gorgeous grounds with a priceless view of the old town.
+Most postcards and Instagrams are shot from the other side of the river.

 Visit the Opera